 Q: Do you get political in the book?

-A: At times, yes, insofar as discussing issues such as same-sex marriage, taxation, abortion and other hot-buttons.
-I also look at contemporary candidates and issues from a faith perspective.
+A: I discuss issues such as same-sex marriage, abortion and other hot-buttons.
 I do stop short, however, of trying to push a particular party’s philosophy.
 Christ said his Kingdom was not of this world, and I want to keep it that way.